<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 General Member Upgrades

-We are adding a MyChoice Accounts Balance Widget to the system.
+We have added a MyChoice Accounts Balance Widget to the system.
 It will be displayed on the Benefitsolver member home layout, as well as any applicable MyChoice Accounts microsites, like the FSA, HSA, Commuter Benefits pages.

 In addition to displaying all current account balances, it also contains a hot link to get the member directly to their MyChoice Accounts.
 This is in addition to the usual "piggy bank" icon present on most home layouts.